 Even if the track is a traditional 9mm to start with, the reality is that the N scale track might not always be used due to the sleepers and ties that can be out of scale.
 Either that or they are too close to one another and that can bring in issues with certain types of HO scale trains.

 Because of that, there are HOn30 tracks available, which will make the entire process a lot more distinctive and convenient at the same time.

-The RTR models of Hon30 are very scarce, and that means this type of model can be pretty hard to find more often than not.
-This is also similar with the MinitrainS line that was updated, but normally these types of tracks are rarer and also a bit more expensive.
+The RTR models of Hon30 model trains are very scarce, and that means this type of model can be pretty hard to find more often than not.
+This is also similar to the MinitrainS line that was updated, but normally these types of tracks are rarer and also a bit more expensive.

 This is why you have to adapt to the situation and actively figure out how to manage and handle this kind of process.

 There are many different types of trains that you can run on the Hon30.
-But for the most part, you will have the HO trains that run on an N scale sized tracks.
+But for the most part, you will have the HO trains that run on N-scale-sized tracks.

 This means you won’t be able to do straight runs of passenger trains that are too long, so that’s definitely something that you may want to consider.

 It all comes down to value and adaptability, and if you do it right this will help you immensely no matter what kind of trains you want to put on your HOn30 layout.
 That’s definitely something to pursue and if you tackle it the right way it’ll be a great advantage every time.

 The good thing about this is that more and more Hon30 model trains are becoming available on the market.
 Initially, and even today, these models tend to be on the scarce side, which is a bit unfortunate.

 But the good thing about all of this is a better understanding and tackling this type of model will be worth it.